 Sometimes the most mundane tech things in life can get adrenaline coursing through your veins...

-The joke is on him, he knows nothing of the rush that you get when you hit the vending machine double bubble.
-So read on, as we take a look at 10 tech things that shouldn't be that big a deal... but we all know they are.
+But the joke's on him - he knows nothing of the rush that you get when you hit the vending machine double bubble.
+So read on, as we take a look at ten tech things that shouldn't be that big a deal... but we all know they are.

 As soon you hear its piercing call you’re in “school break” mode, un-tucking your inkstained shirt, using your tie as a bandana and drawing a Biro tattoo of a penis on your hand.
 You and your office mates gang up, giggle your way down the stairs and lark about on the pavement outside of the office for ten minutes.
 Which wouldn’t be so bad, but you’re blocking the ambulance trying to carry off people suffering third-degree burns and the effects of smoke inhalation.

 You grew up there, and you can go there any time you like, but seeing a one-minute clip of the place on My Big Fat Gypsy Wedding gives you an almost sexual thrill.
 Bonus excitement points if your street is on the news due to a grizzly murder.
 Minus points if you actually perpetrated said murder.

 Great Scott!!
 What luck!
 Back to the Future Part II is on Syfy on a Sunday afternoon, and it’s only halfway through!
 You momentarily stop reciting every single line to tell your partner, yet again, that Needles is played by Flea from the Red Hot Chili Peppers, but before you can even say, “Why would they have a fax machine in the toilet?” you realise she’s left you again.